Generating Large-Scale Trajectories Efficiently using Double Descriptions of Polynomials: Efficient Solution and Gradient Computation With Double Descriptions

 where $e_j$ is the $j$-th column vector of $\mathbf{I}_{2s}$.
 As for $\partial J/\partial T_i$ and $\partial J/\partial c_i$, their analytic expressions are clearly derived in the appendix of~\cite{Bry2015AggressiveFO}.

 It is obvious that the gradient computations given in (\ref{eq:GradientByT}) and (\ref{eq:GradientByQ}) are both irrelevant to the piece number $M$.
-Thus, computing the gradient by $q$ and $T$ only costs $O(M)$ linear time and space complexity.
+Thus, computing the gradient w.r.t. $q$ and $T$ only costs $O(M)$ linear time and space complexity.
 Besides, all involved formulas have smooth analytic forms for $T\in\mathbb{R}^M_{>0}$, which much increase the efficiency of gradient computation.

+Aside from efficiency, our analytical gradient scheme enjoy advantages in numerical stability.
+Specifically, the major numerical issue comes from the structure of $\hat{J}\rbrac{q,T}$ on $T$.
+As analyzed in~\cite{Wang2020AlternatingMTG}, if any piece time goes to zero, the trajectory energy goes to infinity, thus making $\hat{J}$ behave like a barrier function.
+Consequently, any scheme that evaluates gradient indirectly suffers instability from bad accuracy because this requires unrealistically small step size for finite difference~\cite{Mellinger2011MinimumST} near the barrier.
+In comparison, ours is free from this issue because of the available accurate gradient.